jarvisar/datavis-project3/README.md

 ## Credits

 This project was created by [Adam Jarvis](https://github.com/jarvisar) and [Ryan Logsdon](https://github.com/rlogsdon7) for CS5124 Visual Interfaces Data.

-This project was created by [Adam Jarvis](https://github.com/jarvisar) and [Ryan Logsdon](https://github.com/rlogsdon7) for CS5124 Visual Interfaces Data.
 The Simpsons dataset used in this project was obtained from [Kaggle](https://www.kaggle.com/datasets/prashant111/the-simpsons-dataset?resource=download/) and the visualizations were created using [D3.js](https://d3js.org/).